LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Background

 \subsubsection{Two Notions of SQL Equivalence}

 Motivated from the query optimizers in data systems and evaluation metrics for text-to-SQL, we define two notions of SQL equivalence.

-\begin{definition}[Semantic Equivalence]~ Two SQL queries Q1 and Q2 are said to be {\em semantically equivalent} if and only if there does not exist a database instance such that Q1 and Q2 return different outputs. \end{definition}
+\begin{definition}[Semantic Equivalence~\cite{codd1970relational}]~ Two SQL queries Q1 and Q2 are said to be {\em semantically equivalent} if and only if there does not exist a database instance such that Q1 and Q2 return different outputs. \end{definition}

-\begin{definition}[Relaxed Equivalence]~ Two SQL queries Q1 and Q2 are said to be {\em relaxed equivalent} if one may edit a trivial portion of the SQL queries while preserving the same logic to make Q1 and Q2 semantically equivalent. \end{definition}
+\begin{definition}[Pragmatic Equivalence~\cite{baker2018translation}]~ Two SQL queries Q1 and Q2 are said to be {\em pragmatic equivalent} if they produce outputs that convey the same practical or meaningful information for the intended user, even if the outputs differ in format, structure, or additional details. \end{definition}